 But Virginia is actively working towards a transition to a fully state-run marketplace, and could have one by 2023 if legislation currently under consideration ends up being enacted.

 Open enrollment for 2020 health plans has ended, although Virginia residents with qualifying events can still enroll or make changes to their coverage for 2020.
 The next open enrollment period, for plans effective in 2021, will begin November 1, 2020.

-Eight insurers are offering 2020 coverage through the state’s exchange, and five of them decreased their average premiums for 2020.
+Eight insurers are offering 2020 coverage through the Virginia health insurance marketplace, and five of them decreased their average premiums for 2020.